Page 1: Biography

 Police officer, magistrate, labour organiser

 Francis Hart Vicesimus Guinness, generally known as Frank, was born probably in 1819 or 1820 in Dublin, Ireland.
-His father's name was Hosea Guinness; his mother's name is unknown.
+He was one of thirteen children born to Hosea Guinness and his wife, Jane Hart.

 Frank Guinness was an indigo planter in India by 1844, possibly with the East India Company.
 There he married Catherine Marian Richardson at Patna, on 16 November 1844; they were to have seven children.
 The family emigrated first to Australia and then, in August 1852, to New Zealand on the Tory.
 Guinness became a cadet on Michael John Burke's station, Halswell, and although he selected a run of 6,000 acres on the Halswell River, was unable to hold it, being at this time 'chronically hard up'.
 He then became a horse dealer and later an auctioneer and land salesman in Christchurch.
 He was active in sporting and social circles, helping to form the Canterbury Jockey Club and the Canterbury Rifle Volunteers, and taking second place in the 1861 Anniversary Day rifle shooting match.
 He was appointed lieutenant in No 1 Company of the Rifle Volunteers in 1860 and captain in 1861.